tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 * The `PORT` field is the port that your node will be listening for communication.
 For all of our examples, we will be using port `8545`.

-* You don't need to worry about the `NETWORK ID` field; it is for ganaches internal tracking.
+* You don't need to worry about the `NETWORK ID` field; it is for Ganache's internal tracking.

 * The `automine` feature is a very convenient option; when a transaction happens, such as someone executing/deploying a smart contract or sending/receiving funds, the block is instantaneously processed so that there is no wait time.